 Update from 2015 SAWG discussions: Prefer to go into Real-Time with AS insufficiency or need to develop procedure to deal with AS insufficiency in DAM if it is unacceptable to go into RT with AS insufficiency

+(Calpine Comment: We need to talk about the assumption that the ISO would not have to secure the system with required amounts of AS in the DAM sequence.
+Going into real time without enough AS in hopes that the system AS demand price will draw resources may be a violation of some NERC short term planning requirement.
+If it is important enough in the current design to procure AS through the DRUC process or in the Adjustment Period, then moving to RTC should probably not change that importance.)

-If AS demand curves are not modeled in the DAM, then AS procurement is effectively given higher priority than energy — that is, in DAM, all energy demand has a price and hence can be curtailed, whereas the AS penalty is extremely high.
+AS Demand Curves: If AS demand curves are not modeled in the DAM, then AS procurement is effectively given higher priority than energy — that is, in DAM, all energy demand has a price and hence can be curtailed, whereas the AS penalty is extremely high.
 This ensures that the AS Plan MW Requirements are procured.
 However, in RT, AS demand curves are modeled.
 The amount of Non-Spin procured depends on the intersection of the Non-Spin demand curve and the offer stack for Non-Spin.
 Hence, the procured amounts of Non-Spin can exceed or be less than the AS Plan MW Requirement for Non-Spin.
 If there is more Non-Spin procurement than the AS Plan, then loads are charged this amount on a Load-Ratio-Share.
 This is the same as the current process of AS Imbalance Settlements.

 Status: This issue is being revisited in 2017 SAWG discussions.

 Update from 2015 SAWG: Consensus is to model AS demand curves in DAM.
 For AS demand curves with a “long tail” – e.g. Non-Spin (Option 1) or SOR/NSOR (Option 2, Option 3), ERCOT may procure more AS than required for reliability if it is economical.
 Please note that a QSE attempting to self-arrange 100 % of AS obligation for Non-Spin (Option 1) or SOR/NSOR (Option 2, Option 3) may still get charged if the procured amounts exceed the amounts required for reliability.
+(Calpine Comment: Procuring more SOR/NSOR than required for reliability would represent an unhedgable condition to impose on LSE that self-provide to control their exposure if they still have to pay for the over procurement.
+AS procured for reliability has historically been a very deliberate process by ERCOT with stakeholder approval annually of the methodology document.
+What would the Methodology document look like going forward?
+“Buy the amount the empirical data indicates, then break off another piece just for good measure if it’s cheap.”
+ERCOT should have to justify this statement with an example of when it is permissible to procure more AS than needed for reliability and what the extent of “economical” is in this context.)

 AS Participation rules in RTC: Must every Resource qualified to provide AS participate?
 Under what conditions can a Resource opt-out of AS participation in RTC?